apache/openwhisk-wskdeploy/specification/html/spec_actions.md

 - **WARNING**: _For OpenWhisk project builds, the Docker image used is tagged `nightly` in Docker Hub (e.g, for GitHub pull requests).
 Production uses of OpenWhisk code may use different images and tagged (released) image versions._
 - If no value for `runtime` is supplied, the value `language:default` will be assumed.
+- OpenWhisk runtimes may also include additional built-in packages (or libraries) that have been determined be useful for Actions surveyed and tested by the OpenWhisk platform.

 ### Recognized File extensions